soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     - merchants sell at $15 knowing everyone else is doing the same
     - upshot: small transaction costs can cause big effects

-* solutions to search and eval. costs:
+* solutions to search and eval. costs (should include whether or not someone will pay up):
     * repeat business relationships
+        - concern for future.
+            - from poor econ.: payoff from reneging > cost, a reason why ROSCA doesn't get big
     * brand names---can charge for assurance of quality
+        - mcdonald's -> work on consistency
     * trademarks
+    * showy offices
     * advertising---apparently celebrities cue company's confidence that it will recoup its money
     * yellow pages
     * consumer reports, etc.
     * real estate agents
+    * contracts, enforcement from governing associations, gov.

+* people who don't pay
+    - publicize info. on people who don't repay loans. ala GoFish.
+        - can be a service
-* The enforcement of contracts and the prevention and settling of disputes etc.
+    - The enforcement of contracts and the prevention and settling of disputes etc.

 * Unemployment exists, for example, not simply because there are too few jobs, but also because transaction costs in the labor market prevent some employers and job seekers from connecting with each other.